name-ethnicity-classifier/name-ethnicity-classifier/model_configurations/8_groups/README.md

-# this model classifies 8 major groups of nationalities
+# This model classifies 8 major groups of nationalities

 ## | inputs:
  - must contain first and last name and can contain one or multiple middle names